A LIGHT SHINING IN THE DARKNESS

 - Gil Scott Heron -

 After meticulous examination, we have concluded that The Bible is a convoluted collection of official, Egyptian records that have been misappropriated and altered to conceal their true authorship.
 Theft and fraud were perpetrated.
 Therefore, a proper investigation to determine “when”, and “where” the deed was committed can correctly be called a forensic one.
 You find yourself faced with the challenge of tracing elusive patterns of narrative, deviously stitched in the fabric of time; with an additional objective of discovering the hand(s) by which they were wrought.
 It is a daunting task: separating all the disparate elements that constitute this mass of confusion; eliminating redundant and irrelevant details; reediting the narrative as reliably as possible to its original content.
 But the contradictions persist.
-It appears that in-coherency has been deliberately contrived into an ingenious paradox of encryption utilizing myth, fiction, truth, transposition, substitution, and propaganda simultaneously.
+It appears that in-coherency has been deliberately contrived into an ingenious paradox of encryption, utilizing myth, fiction, truth, transposition, substitution, and propaganda simultaneously.
 The complexity is compounded by the irony of it having been already encrypted by the original author(s) before being further redacted by subsequent editors and plagiarists.

 Soldier Ah-Mose(s), son of Ebana

-Ahmose son of Ebana holds a special place in ancient Egyptian history.
-In his autobiography, written on the walls of his tomb in El-Kab, is preserved his eye-witness account of a war of liberation waged by the native Egyptians against foreign overlords described as Hyksos.
-This war was later removed completely from the Royal Archives by parties still unknown (but if not by the Greeks, then most likely during the Edicts of Emperor Theodosius).
-Until Ahmose’s tomb was discovered in 1825 A.D., only second-handed reports of this war had survived through the lost writings of Manetho, who was cited as authority by future historians.
-The autobiography of Ahmose corroborated Manetho’s report and established its veracity on the matter.
 Bear in mind that we are informed that Manetho was instructed to compile a history of Egypt by either Ptolemy I Soter or Ptolemy II Philadelphos, the latter of whom it is alleged the first translation of the Hebrew Bible into Greek was commissioned.
 The Ptolemies had access to the Egyptian archives, so they knew of the Hyksos expulsion!
 And they also knew that the archives contained no records of a mass Exodus led by a Hebrew named Moses.
-And what we now know is that, whatever physical evidence existed concerning that war of liberation, it had to be eradicated after Manetho composed his Aegyptiaca (History of Egypt)!
-Obviously, the culprits had neglected to check the tombs.
+And what we now know is that, whatever physical evidence existed concerning that war of liberation, it had to be obliterated after Manetho composed his Aegyptiaca (History of Egypt)!
+Fortunately for us, the culprits had neglected to check the tombs.

 TO BE CONTINUED